pgeeh/first-to-react/src/pages/MainConcepts/HandlingEvents/HandlingEvents.md

 # Handling Events

-React has _prop_ shortcuts for most DOM related events, and will automatically attach functions to the event handlers for the DOM elements.
+React has _prop_ shortcuts for most web page events, and will automatically attach functions to the event handlers for the HTML elements.

-They generally follow the pattern of `onAction` where action is one of the DOM event listeners, such as `click` (`onClick`) or `change` (`onChange`).
+They generally follow the pattern of `onAction` where action is one of the HTML event listeners, such as `click` (`onClick`) or `change` (`onChange`).

 This is most commonly used with `click` actions or form related actions, such as `change` or `blur`.